 During its life, Palma Virtuti Lodge has held its meetings at various locations in and around Aldershot:

 For its part, Palma Virtuti Lodge has endeavoured to mirror and serve the community as its founders had intended.
 Its members have come from all walks of life, including business, the law, teaching, construction, banking and retail.
 Furthermore, the Lodge hopes it has remained faithful to the principles and aspirations of not only its Founders, but the generations that have followed.
 The Lodge has always been a generous supporter of charity; not only recognised national Masonic charities—to which it has acknowledged patronage, but also a variety of local good causes, including, over the years: The Aldershot News Old Folks Christmas Fund, The Royal National Lifeboat Institution, Alton Cripples Hospital (now Lord Mayor Treloar College), Hampshire Association for the care of the Blind, The Guide Dogs Association, Frimley Park and Farnham Hospitals, The Fire Service Benevolent Fund, Portsmouth Cathedral Restoration Fund and the Phyllis Tuckwell Hospice.
-Palma Virtuti Lodge is very proud of its heritage and its achievements, and, as it looks forward to its Centenary in 2021, it faces the future with great confidence.
+Palma Virtuti Lodge is very proud of its heritage and its achievements, and, having celebrated its Centenary in 2021, it faces the future with great confidence.

 If you are interested in joining Palma Virtuti Lodge, please click here.